WPCD-Workflows/documentation/source/old/itm/public/xml/itm_libraries.rst

 Libraries
 =========

-The ITM provides a number of libraries specific to ITM-related concepts and tasks.
+The EU-IM provides a number of libraries specific to EU-IM-related concepts and tasks.
 Furthermore a number of standard libraries are available for code development.
 This page gives an overview of what's available and how to use it.

-ITM Libraries
+EU-IM Libraries
 -------------

-Libraries developed by the ITM are made available on the ITM platform in standardized directory layout.
-The root for this directory hierarchy is currently placed at $ITMLIBDIR.
+Libraries developed by the EU-IM are made available on the EU-IM platform in standardized directory layout.
+The root for this directory hierarchy is currently placed at $EU-IMLIBDIR.
 However, please do not hard-code this path into your Makefiles and build systems.
-An environment variable ITMLIBDIR holding this value is automatically defined in the user environment.
+An environment variable EU-IMLIBDIR holding this value is automatically defined in the user environment.

 The library files are organized as follows:

--  $ITMLIBDIR ($ITMLIBDIR)
+-  $EU-IMLIBDIR ($EU-IMLIBDIR)

    -  Library name (e.g. itmconstants)